NorSC/supervisor-search/_supervisors/christina-vasiliou.md

   design approach in areas (or closely related):

-  * Designing web and community-based platforms for social engagement, learning and training.
+  * Designing web and community-based platforms for social engagement, learning (formal/informal).

-  * Chatbots for mindfulness
+  * Chatbots and Conversational agents in education, learning (formal/informal)

   I am also open to investigative projects on similar areas or: